polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/storage.md

 ### Double Storage Map

-Double storage maps are very similar to single storage maps except they contain two keys, which is useful for querying values with common keys.
+Double Storage Maps are very similar to single Storage Maps except they contain two keys, which is useful for querying values with common keys.

 Refer to the documentation on
 [advanced storage](../advanced/storage) to learn more about how different Storage Maps, including Double Storage Maps, are implemented.

+### N Storage Map

+N Storage Maps are also very similar to its siblings, namely Storage Maps and Double Storage Maps, but with the ability to hold any arbitrary number of keys.

+To specify the keys in an N Storage Map in FRAMEv2, a tuple containing the special `NMapKey` struct must be provided as a type to the Key (i.e. second) type parameter while declaring the `StorageNMap`.

+Refer to the N Storage Map documentation for [more details about the syntaxes in using a N Storage Map](https://substrate.dev/rustdocs/v3.0.0/frame_support/storage/trait.StorageNMap.html).

 #### Iterating Over Storage Maps